 Problems are precious.
 They challenge us, make us learn and grow, and give meaning and purpose to our lives.
 Especially when we’re pursuing the laudable goal of making the world a better place.
 Hooray for us!
 But what if our noble intentions become a crippling addiction?
 In this case, we might be affected by the so-called St George in Retirement Syndrome, a condition that keeps us from knowing when to quit.
-To figure out what it is and what we can do about it we have to first look into its origins, the legendary story of Saint George.
+To understand what it is and what we can do about it we must first look into its origins, the legendary story of Saint George and the dragon.

 The Legend of Saint George

 St George in Retirement Syndrome has its roots in one of the oldest stories of mankind.
 George of Lydda, as he was known before his noble deeds were rewarded with sainthood, was a Roman officer of Greek descent.
 Presumably, his story took place in today‘s Libya where a fierce dragon was terrorising a village.